LiDAR + Camera Data Fusion on KITTI

 frame = 137; % 0-based index

-% calib is a structure matrix of camera parameters
+% calib is the struct matrix of camera parameters

 calib = loadCalibrationCamToCam(fullfile(calib_dir,'calib_cam_to_cam.txt'));